 I’ll bring a fresh perspective to your manuscript: an objective view, if you like.
 I’m trained and experienced in spotting those inconsistencies and errors you won’t necessarily catch.
 Readers don’t pick up on consistency, but they will notice inconsistency and that will jar them out of your fictional world.

-If you’ve never worked with an editor before, you maybe concerned about recognising which edits have been made leading to confusion and frustration.
+If you’ve never worked with an editor before, you may be concerned about recognising the edits that have been made which may lead to confusion and frustration.
 After all, it is your novel and you want to make sure you know exactly what your editor has changed.

-My preferred working method is track changes in Microsoft Word.
+My preferred working method is Track Changes in Microsoft Word.
 This keeps everything transparent.
-You’ll see every edit I’ve made in the text which you can either accept or reject, leaving you in complete control of your novel.
+You’ll see every edit I’ve made in the text which you can either accept or reject, leaving you with complete editorial control of your novel.

 I believe novel editing is a collaboration between author and editor.
 I want to help you produce the best book possible, so where I think things need clarifying or could be rephrased for better effect, I’ll make suggestions for you to consider using the Comments facility.
 Once you’ve gone through the edited manuscript and accepted or rejected the edits as desired, you can return your final version to me to make any last edits as a result of my suggestions and comments.

 First class edit.
 Clear, helpful, really couldn’t ask for better. – A Segal, crime writer

 Choosing the right editor for you and your manuscript is a big decision.
 Fiction editing is subjective and every editor will take a different approach.
 What one editor will argue as correct usage, another may well disagree.
 So how can you tell if my editing style is a good fit for you?